 SMART was founded by Betsey London-Fish of Greenwood Riding Academy in Sarasota after she observed striking improvements in one of her young riding students who was dealing with the challenges of Cerebral Palsy.
-Betsey decided to start a not-for-profit organization that would provide Therapeutic Horseback Riding for other children and adults with special needs.
-Under her leadership, SMART became a 501 (c) organization on March 2, 1987 and began its journey!
+Betsey decided to start a not-for-profit organization that would provide therapeutic horseback riding for other children and adults with special needs.
+Under her leadership, SMART became a 501 (c) organization on March 2, 1987.
 SMART also became a North American Riding for the Handicapped Association (NARHA) accredited center in 1988.
 Betsey retired from the organization in July of 1991.

 Gail Clifton joined the SMART volunteer team in 1997 and became an instructor in 2001.
 She was handed the reins of the Volunteer Executive Director position in 2002 and served in this capacity for the next 15 years.
-During this time, SMART became a NARHA Premier Accredited Center from 2002-2007; then remained as a NARHA member center until becoming a Professional Association of Therapeutic Horsemanship International Premier Accredited Center in 2013.
-In December of 2011, SMART achieved its long-time dream of purchasing and moving to its permanent home, a 23 acre equestrian center at 4640 CR 675 E in December of 2011.
-SMART also experienced tremendous growth and expanded its program offerings during this time.
-After several unsuccessful tries, Gail made her final retirement from the ED position in March of 2017.
+During this time, SMART became a NARHA Premier Accredited Center from 2002-2007; then a Professional Association of Therapeutic Horsemanship International Premier Accredited Center in 2013.
+In December of 2011, SMART achieved its long-time dream of purchasing and moving to its permanent home, a 23 acre equestrian center at 4640 CR 675 E in Bradenton.
+Under Gail's leadership, SMART also experienced tremendous growth, fiscal responsibility and expanded program offerings.
+Gail retired from the ED position in March 2017.

 Samantha Toomey joined the volunteer team in 2002.
-Her dedication to the riders and horses at SMART was so great that she became a SMART instructor in 2003 and SMART’s full time Barn Manager in 2005.
+She became a SMART therapeutic riding instructor in 2003 and SMART’s full time Barn Manager in 2005.
 The daily care of the SMART horses has been in her capable hands ever since.